zilishen/documentation/content/nginx-one/how-to/config-sync-groups/manage-config-sync-groups.md

 Any instance that joins the group afterwards inherits that configuration.

+{{< note >}} If you see the following [Config Sync Group Status](#config-sync-group-status) message: **Out of Sync**:

+ - Review the instance details in NGINX One Console to identify any publication problems.
+ - After you change the configuration of the Config Sync Group, [Publish it](#publish-the-config-sync-group-configuration].
+In that case, review and resolve discrepancies between the Instance and the rest of the Config Sync Group. {{< /note >}}

 ### Add an existing instance to a Config Sync Group {#add-an-existing-instance-to-a-config-sync-group}

 You can add existing NGINX instances that are already registered with NGINX One to a Config Sync Group.